indspenceable/indspenceable.github.com/about.md

 ### About

-My name is _Danny Spencer_, and I am a software developer in _San Fransico_.
-Things I enjoy and thus plan on writing about: _programming/technology_, _board and or video games_, _music_ and most importantly _whatever strikes my fancy at that moment_.
-I do hope that you enjoy your time here.
+My name is Danny Spencer, and I am a software developer in San Fransico.
+Things I enjoy and thus plan on writing about: programming/technology, board and or video games, music and most importantly _whatever strikes my fancy at that moment_.
+I hope that you enjoy your time here.

 I do my very best to be rad whenever possible.